Will Facebook Surpass Google in Advertising Revenues?

 Data from over a hundred billion Facebook marketplace (right-hand-column) impressions that AdParlor has managed shows indisputable evidence that social ads produce a significant jump in performance.
 In several cases, we have seen social marketplace ads double the Click-Through-Rate (CTR) and deliver 5-10x the volume of impressions at the same Cost-Per-Click (CPC) bid compared to regular marketplace ads on Facebook (plain-vanilla display ads not socially targeted).
 Combine that with a lift in brand recall (1.6X), message awareness (2X), and purchase intent (4X) and we can see why social ads is an extremely powerful product.
 However, to see the real benefit, we need to look beyond the right-hand column ads and see how social advertising can be applied in other areas.
 Data from Nielsen shows a similar trend:

-When looking at online advertising revenues as a whole, the IAB reportsthat roughly a quarter come from display.
-With over 2.5 million web sites having integrated with Facebook Connect and 10,000 new ones joiningdaily, Facebook is building up a huge network of external web sites with deep Facebook integration.
+When looking at online advertising revenues as a whole, the IAB reports that roughly a quarter come from the display.
+With over 2.5 million websites have integrated with Facebook Connect and 10,000 new ones joining daily, Facebook is building up a huge network of external websites with deep Facebook integration.
 The opportunity for these sites to display advertising that melds contextual and social is a stone’s throw away, and something that Facebook can aggressively turn on if it so chooses.

-The same IAB report shows that roughly 45% of online advertising revenues come from search.
-The reason why search is so much more powerful than any other medium is because it targets users that have explicit purchase intent.
-For example, if I search for “car insurance,” I have a very real interest in making a high value purchase.
+The same IAB report shows that roughly 45% of online advertising revenues come from searches.
+The reason why search is so much more powerful than any other medium is that it targets users that have an explicit purchase intent.
+For example, if I search for “car insurance,” I have a very real interest in making a high-value purchase.
 Insurance providers pay big dollars to Google for these clicks knowing that they have a good chance of converting that user into a sale.